Troubleshooting audio playback & AirPod issues (iOS, macOS)

 Dynamic Island indicator disappears after a phone call or Siri activation (iOS)

-The Dynamic Island live activity pill could disappear when an audio interruption occurred — such as an incoming phone call or activating Siri — and would not reappear once the interruption ended.
-This has been fixed.
-The indicator now stays visible through audio interruptions and correctly resumes when you return to dictating.
+The Dynamic Island live activity pill could disappear when an audio interruption occurred — such as an incoming phone call or Siri activation — and would not reappear afterward.
+This has been fixed; the indicator now stays visible through audio interruptions and resumes correctly when you return to dictating.

 1. Update Wispr Flow to the latest version to receive the fix.